 So, my base package includes up to 8 hours of photography, Digital media with personal print release, standard digital processing, a private on line gallery with 1/2 price prints for friends and family.
 Custom packages are available and can include a heirloom album (discounted if pre -purchased), Save the Dates or thank you cards.
 Having a more intimate event?
 Give me a call.

 Do you do engagements, couples, bridals, TTDs, boudoir?

 Of course!
 These sessions are great fun and we’ll really get to know each other.
-Most packages include an engagement session which I STRONGLY encourage you to take advantage of!
+I STRONGLY encourage you to book a full engagement session!
 It lets us get comfortable with each other, let’s us talk more about your plans and let’s you get away for a hour or so of R&R .
-Personalized cards will be available for your guests with information about your galleries highlighting an image from your session.
+Personalized cards are available for your guests with information about your galleries highlighting an image from your session.